fastai/fastai/docs/troubleshoot.md

 Note, that the trick is in running: `traceback.clear_frames(tb)` to free all `locals()` tied to the exception object.

 Note that these help functions don't make any special cases and will do the clearing for any exception.
 Which means that you will not be able to use a debugger if you use those, since an `locals()` will be gone.
 You can, of course, use the more complicated versions of these functions from [fastai.utils.mem](https://github.com/fastai/fastai/blob/master/fastai/utils/mem.py) which have more flexibility as explained in the previous section.

+If you need the same solution outside of the fastai environment, you can either copy-n-paste it from this section, or alternatively similar helper functions (a function decorator and a context manager) are available via the [ipyexperiments](https://github.com/stas00/ipyexperiments) project, inside the [ipyexperiments.utils.ipython](https://github.com/stas00/ipyexperiments/blob/master/docs/utils_ipython.md) module.

 ## Support